Meet Our Team:

 -

-Terri Conyers, Consultant
+Terri Conyers, Statewide Community Relations Consultant

-Terri Conyers serves as RCNC’s Statewide Manager of Community Relations.
 As a woman in long-term recovery Terri strives to show everyone in both her professional and personal life that recovery is possible and life in recovery is better than we could ever imagine.
 Terri has worked in the recovery field for over 10 years and has a passion for helping others find and maintain a better quality of life.
 She is a Certified Peer Support Specialist and Certified Recovery Coach.

 Empowering individuals to become their genuine self and continue a journey of productivity is what motivates her to continue the work in this field and build partnerships to assist those suffering with Substance Use Disorder and their families.